Reading time: 4 minutes

 - You have reached your Age Pension eligibility age

-- You’re not eligible to receive any payment from the Department of Human Services (including the Age Pension) or from the Department of Veterans’ Affairs
+- You’re not eligible to receive any payment from Services Australia (including the Age Pension) or from the Department of Veterans’ Affairs

 - You’re an Australian resident and you live in Australia (or you hold a special category visa as a New Zealand citizen living in Australia)